 When you’re in that cooking mood, why not go all out and make large batches of food?
 Use those nearly expired goods or produce that has seen better days.
 Let the cooked food cool down before storing small portions in the fridge.
 Freeze the rest.

 You can do this with stews, curries, muffins, and even bread.
-I’ve done this with everything from homemade mushroom ravioli to chocolate chip cookies and rotis.
+I’ve done this with everything from homemade bread rolls to chocolate chip cookies and rotis.
 They come in so handy on those lazy days!